Jake Burger Player Props: White Sox vs. Mets

 - The Mets pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.36).
+- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.41).

-- Mets pitchers combine to rank 24th in baseball in home runs allowed (121 total, 1.3 per game).
+- Mets pitchers combine to rank 23rd in baseball in home runs surrendered (122 total, 1.3 per game).

-- Carrasco gets the start for the Mets, his 13th of the season.
-He is 3-3 with a 5.16 ERA and 43 strikeouts in 61 2/3 innings pitched.
+- Verlander (3-5) gets the starting nod for the Mets in his 14th start of the season.
+He's put together a 3.72 ERA in 75 2/3 innings pitched, with 63 strikeouts.

-- In his last time out on Friday, July 7 against the Arizona Diamondbacks, the righty tossed eight scoreless innings while surrendering three hits.
+- In his most recent appearance on Friday, the right-hander threw five innings against the Los Angeles Dodgers, giving up three earned runs while surrendering two hits.

+- In 13 games this season, the 40-year-old has a 3.72 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.